Microsoft Teams for Tech Interviews in 2026: The Complete Candidate Guide

 When Teams asks for screen-share pixels (whether to send to the other side of the call or to write into a recording) it calls the operating system's capture APIs.
 On Windows that's the desktop composition pipeline; on macOS it's the screen capture subsystem.
 The operating system decides which windows are visible to the capture stream.

+The capture pipeline is the operating-system path that collects screen pixels for any tool that records or shares your screen; whatever the OS withholds from it is invisible to every such tool at once.
 Some windows are categorically excluded from this capture stream by the OS: password manager popups, biometric authentication prompts, certain DRM-protected video frames, and any window an application has flagged as "private" through a first-party OS API.
 The OS honors the flag regardless of which application requested the capture.
 Teams cannot override it.
 Neither can Zoom, OBS, QuickTime, Windows Game Bar, or any other capture tool that uses the standard OS pipeline.

 This boundary is what makes a modern stealth-mode overlay invisible on Teams.
 The overlay window uses the same OS-level primitive: it's flagged as a window the capture pipeline should skip.
 Teams receives screen pixels from the OS; those pixels have the overlay window omitted.
 The candidate's monitor renders the overlay normally because the monitor doesn't go through the capture pipeline.
 The interviewer sees the screen-share without the overlay.
 The OneDrive recording stream (also coming through the capture pipeline) also omits the overlay.